-The Active Directory Login Monitor is a small piece of software that is installed on all of your Domain controllers (2003, 2008 and 2012).
+The Active Directory Login Monitor is a small piece of software that is installed on all of your Domain controllers.
 The Login Monitor detects when users logon to your domain and sends that information to the NGFW appliances to be used in reporting and grouping.

 IMPORTANT: The Login Monitor will need to be running on all domain controllers that are on the network to “catch” the authentications from those Servers.

 The Active Directory Login Monitor can be downloaded here. https://downloads.untangle.com/public/UntangleActiveDirectoryMonitorSetup.exe

 Next Generation Firewall

 After installation you will be prompted with the configuration settings.
 The NGFW IP will need to entered in for the logins to be sent to those devices.

 This is a secret key that is used when sending logins to the NGFW server.
 This allows the server to only trust logins that provide the correct Secret Key.

 NOTE: This field is required as of v 0.1.10.37.
 You will set it in the UI here: